 Loans and Credit Card Relief for COVID-19

-It’s no surprise that banks and credit card companies are leading the way in trying to keep consumers stable financially.
+It’s no surprise that banks and credit card companies led the way in trying to keep consumers stable financially.
 When the Federal Reserve lowered the interest rate to zero percent in March, it meant any money-lending institution could make a profitable loan to just about any customer.

 But you have to visit the company website and make your request for help online.